eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lane-_or_Edge-based_Emissions_Measures.md

   will cover the complete simulation if no values for begin/end are given.

+!!! note
+    The **perVeh** outputs are normalized to the mean value that vehicle would consume when driving the full length of the edge.
+This may leader to a higer value than would be expected from the *abs* output when multiplied by the number of vehicles, whenever vehicles depart or arrive on that edge and do not drive the full length.

 ## See Also

 - [edge/lane-based network performance measures